jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

 ### 3 Elected members
 Elected members of the board of a DHB,—
   (a) if they have not ceased to hold that office earlier and are not re-elected in the next triennial election of members of boards, cease to hold that office when the members elected in that election come into office:
-  (b) are not to hold office as an elected or appointed member of the board of any other DHB.
+  (b) are not to hold office as elected members of the board of any other DHB:
+  (c) may hold office as appointed members of the board of 1 or more other DHBs.

 ### 4 Terms or conditions of office, and remuneration
 [Repealed]